config_rec

 Lowpass Filter

-When this feature is activated a lowpass Gaussian filter is applied on data with sigma being line-spaced over the range parameter.
-Simultaneously, the Gaussian type of shrink wrap is applied with the reverse sigma.
-The low resolution trigger is typically configured to be active at the first part of iterations and resume around the mid-run.
+When active, a lowpass Gaussian filter is applied on data, with iteration dependent sigma calculated by line-spacing the lowpass_filter_range parameter over trigger span iterations.
+The low resolution trigger is typically configured to be active at the first part of iterations.

-defines when to apply low resolution using the parameters below.
+Defines when to apply lowpass filter operation using the parameters below.
 Typically the last trigger is configured at half of total iterations.

 lowpass_filter_trigger = [0, 1, 320]

-The range is linespaced over iterations to form a list of sigmas.
-The sigmas are used to apply gaussian lowpass filter over data.
-The inverse of sigma is used in shrink wrap.ue to last.
-If only one number is given, the last det will default to 1.
+The range is line-spaced over trigger iterations to form a list of iteration dependent sigmas.
+If only one number is given, the last sigma will default to 1.

 lowpass_filter_range = [.7, 1.0]